Kids

 Each grade has a different curriculum focus:

-Each year, our 8th graders have the opportunity to participate in our 8th Grade Los Angeles Trip with Temple De Hirsch Sinai.
+Each year, our 8th graders have the opportunity to participate in a trip, alternating years between Los Angeles and San Francisco.

 9th-12th Grade

-9th-12th graders gather roughly twice a month on Saturdays from 12pm-2pm, starting with lunch.
-At the first gathering of the month, teens engage in our Moving Traditions Tzelem program, a safe space to explore the social and emotional aspects of teenage life through a Jewish lens.
-During the second half of the year, teens will participate in a project-based learning program created in partnership with the Washington State Jewish Historical Society.
+9th-12th graders meet on Wednesdays from 6-8pm, starting with dinner.
+At one gathering a month, teens engage in our Moving Traditions Tzelem program, a safe space to explore the social and emotional aspects of teenage life through a Jewish lens.

 Registration Info